jacobeisenstein/gt-nlp-class/README.md

 One of the goals of the assigned work is to assess your individual progress in meeting the learning objectives of the course.
 You may discuss the homework and projects with other students, but your work must be your own -- particularly all coding and writing.
 For example:

+### Examples of acceptable collaboration

-- **Acceptable**: Alice and Bob discuss alternatives for storing large, sparse vectors of feature counts, as required by a problem set.
+- Alice and Bob discuss alternatives for storing large, sparse vectors of feature counts, as required by a problem set.
-- **Unacceptable**: Alice and Bob work together to write code for storing feature counts.
-- **Acceptable**: Bob is confused about how to implement the Viterbi algorithm, and asks Alice for a conceptual description of her strategy.
+- Bob is confused about how to implement the Viterbi algorithm, and asks Alice for a conceptual description of her strategy.
-- **Unacceptable**: Alice and Bob divide the assignment into parts, and each write the code for their part, and then share their solutions with each other to complete the assignment.
-- **Acceptable**: Alice asks Bob if he encountered a failure condition at a "sanity check" in a coding assignment, and Bob explains at a conceptual level how he overcame that failure condition.
+- Alice asks Bob if he encountered a failure condition at a "sanity check" in a coding assignment, and Bob explains at a conceptual level how he overcame that failure condition.
-- **Unacceptable**: Alice or Bob obtain a solution to a previous year's assignment or to a related assignment in another class, and use it as the starting point for their own solution.
-- **Acceptable**: Alice is having trouble getting adequate performance from her part-of-speech tagger.
+- Alice is having trouble getting adequate performance from her part-of-speech tagger.
 She finds a blog page or research paper that gives her some new ideas, which she implements.

+### Examples of unacceptable collaboration

+- Alice and Bob work together to write code for storing feature counts.
+- Alice and Bob divide the assignment into parts, and each write the code for their part, and then share their solutions with each other to complete the assignment.
+- Alice or Bob obtain a solution to a previous year's assignment or to a related assignment in another class, and use it as the starting point for their own solution.
-- **Unacceptable**: Bob is having trouble getting adequate performance from his part-of-speech tagger.
+- Bob is having trouble getting adequate performance from his part-of-speech tagger.
 He finds source code online, and copies it into her own submission.
-- **Unacceptable**: Alice wants to win the Kaggle competition for a problem set.
+- Alice wants to win the Kaggle competition for a problem set.
 He finds the test set online, and customizes his submission to do well on it.

 Some assignments will involve written responses.
 Using other people’s text or figures without attribution is plagiarism, and is never acceptable.